 Oomi's latest integration is with SafeTrek, a personal safety app for iOS and Android devices.
 Though you can use Oomi for free, you do have to pay for Safetrek access ($2.99/month).
 However, the service is a step between self and professional monitoring.

 With a SafeTrek subscription, you will have access to SafeTrek's Five Diamond-certified call centers via the Oomi app.
 If Oomi detects an emergency, it will first send an alert to your phone.
 If you confirm the event, you can activate your SafeTrek service.

 Final Thoughts on A Smart Home With Oomi

 Oomi is a refreshing take on the smart home.
 It’s nice to see a hub that can do so much more than sit on a table.
-And the ability to pair with Z-wave devices and several big names in the industry means that you have tons of options for home automation - the potential is tremendous.
+And the ability to pair with Z-wave devices and several big names in the industry means that the home automation potential is tremendous.

 Although we haven't had the chance to test their final product, they have been getting a lot of positive reviews online.
 If you're looking for a smart home system to protect and automate your home, you should consider Oomi.
-They're currently offering the Oomi Smart Home kit for $699, which includes an Oomi Cube, Touch, Infinity Dock (for the Touch tablet), two Oomi Bulbs, an Oomi Plug, and a magnetic lens cover for the Cube.
+They're currently offering the Oomi Home Starter Kit for $499, which includes an Oomi Cube, Touch, Infinity Dock (for the Touch tablet), a Door/Window Sensor, Multisensor, four Quick Tags, and a magnetic lens cover for the Cube.
 If that's too much for you, you might want to wait until later this year when Oomi plans to launch a lower cost kit.